captbaritone/dotfiles/README.md

   collaborative projects.
 - __CSS preprocessing:__ [Sass](http://sass-lang.com/) (Processed by Live
   Reload) write CSS the way a programmer ought to with inheritance and variables.
 Faster to write, easier to maintain.
+The new .scss version is backwards compatible to .css which makes transitioning very easy.
 - __Browser:__ [Chrome](http://www.google.com/chrome) runs faster than Firefox
   for me, and their developer tools are second to none.
 - __Browser refresher:__ [Live Reload](http://livereload.com/) one of the few